 - 1. Brief service outline

-- Opening scriptural remarks
+- ï Opening scriptural remarks

-- Invocational prayer
+- ï Invocational prayer

-- Scriptural text
+- i Scriptural text

-- Pastoral prayer
+- ï Pastoral prayer

-- Funeral message
+- i Funeral message - ï Benediction

-- Benediction

-- 2. Church funeral service
+2. Church funeral service

-- Music or song
+- i Music or song

-- Scriptural reading
+- i Scriptural reading

-- Prayer
+- i Prayer

-- Music or song
+- i Music or song

-- Obituary reading
+- i Obituary reading

-- Sermon
+- ï Sermon

-- Music or song
+- i Music or song

-- Benediction
+- i Benediction

-- 3. Committal.
+4. Committal.

 In parts of the country where actual interment is still practiced at the burial service, the minister must time his words with the actions of the undertaker and his assistants.
-To coordinate the remarks with the lowering of the casket and to complete all final

-remarks at that time requires previous consultation and planning with the director.
+To coordinate the remarks with the lowering of the casket and to complete all final remarks at that time requires previous consultation and planning with the director.

-In recent years many well-founded objections have risen to discourage this process of interment.
+In recent years many well founded objections have risen to discourage this process of interment.
 To witness the coffin disappearing into the ground can be very painful to family members and in some cases cause violent manifestations of grief.
 Often the actual interment is completed after the service, and the ceremony is finished in this typical fashion: (1) brief scriptural reading; (2) appropriate remarks giving hope to the bereaved; (3) committal can vary, but if the phrase "earth to earth, ashes to ashes, dust to dust" is used, it is more fitting to have the funeral director or assistant to drop crushed flower petals rather than actual earth; (4) comfort and hope given; and (5) benediction.

 Many modern cemeteries and floral gardens have special committal rotundas where the interment ceremony can be completed more gracefully and gently, with the family returning after the grave has been closed.
 It is customary for the minister to pass by the family, shake their hands, and offer personal and final remarks of comfort before making his farewell.
 In any case he should call on the family again within a few hours if it is permissible and possible.